Arcanobacterium species

 - Formerly called Corynebacterium hæmolyticum.

-- Based on 16S rRNA sequencing, organism distinguished from Corynebacterium spp.
+- Based on 16S rRNA sequencing, an organism was distinguished from Corynebacterium spp.

 - Other Arcanobacterium spp. may occasionally cause human infection.